nest/nest-simulator/doc/userdoc/guides/nest2_to_nest3/nest3_features/nest3_node_handles.rst

 be distributed across the nodes.
 The way to do this previously was to apply a list of dictionaries.
 This is still possible.

-The values in the single dictionary can also be single values; the value will then be applied to each node.
+The values in the dictionary can also be single values; the value will then be applied to each node.
 You can mix and match as you want; the dictionary can contain lists and single values at the same time.